-Here are ten fact about the place described as ‘Heaven’s reflex’ by local poets.
+Here are ten facts about the place described as ‘Heaven’s reflex’ by local poets:

 6. Actor Micheal Fassbender is the most famous local resident.
-Though born in Germany he moved there as a young child with his parents who took up work there running a restaurant.
+Though born in Germany, he moved to Killarney as a young child with his parents who took up work there running a restaurant.

-8. Ireland’s highest mountain Carrauntoohill 3,400 feet is nearby ringing the majestic lakes of Killarney.
+8. Ireland’s highest mountain Carrauntoohil 3,400 feet is nearby ringing the majestic lakes of Killarney.
 Some say it would be even higher if it wasn’t set in a depression

-9. One of Ireland’s greatest gaelic footballer, today is Colm ‘Gooch’ Cooper a native of the town and former captain of the Kerry football team.
+9. One of Ireland’s greatest Gaelic footballers is Colm ‘Gooch’ Cooper, a native of the town and former captain of the Kerry football team.

 10. Ireland’s first talking film "The Dawn," was filmed, scripted, and acted out in Killarney and based on a War of Independence story.
 They recently reshown it on the 75th anniversary and had to turn hundreds away.